holo-q/.github/profile/README.md

 # 🌌 HOLO-Q 🌌

 **HOLO-Q** is a decentralized software association and super-intelligence research lab.
 We are funded by crypto royalties collected on every $HOLOQ transaction through bags.fm's smart contracts.
 This funding scheme enables a new type of radical corporatism for the 21st century, whose PR and marketing needs are indirectly achieved by artistic demonstrations and spiritual monuments rather than manufactured cultural events or hype.
+Any developer out there who feels destined to work on these projects can buy low and pump their stock with PRs.

 **Solana Contract**: `643Bi6ckHT4ikS45pCkMqHbrHqFbAgA6hcEonKP5BAGS` ([dexscreener](https://dexscreener.com/solana/643bi6ckht4iks45pckmqhbrhqfbaga6hceonkp5bags))